OnthatileMash/Event-Driven-Programming-and-Animations/README.md

 # Event-Driven-Programming-and-Animations
-a program that enables the user to drag the vertices of a triangle and displays the angles dynamically as the triangle shape changes
+This is a program that enables the user to drag the vertices of a triangle and displays the angles dynamically as the triangle shape changes

 import java.text.DecimalFormat;
 import javafx.application.Application;